 Passport validity

 This remains one of the most common failure points.
 A passport that is valid in a general sense may still fail a destination's specific rule set.
+Travellers still get caught because they check the expiry date broadly instead of reading the exact rule that applies to their route.

 Destination-specific authorisation rules

 Whether the trip involves Europe, Asia, or another region, always confirm if a pre-travel approval or eVisa applies to your nationality.
+Rules are not written for a generic traveller profile, so the right answer has to be tied to the passport you actually hold.
+A broad travel summary is useful only after it is filtered through your exact nationality and route.

 Transit rules

 Do not focus only on the final destination.
 Some problems happen during transit, not at the final border.
+A route that seems simple can still fail if the transfer country applies stricter documentation logic than the final stop.

 Offline proof

 Keep entry approvals, hotel details, onward tickets, and insurance accessible offline.
 Travel Checklist is useful for structuring this before departure.
+When check-in systems or airport wifi are under pressure, offline proof becomes the difference between a delay and a smooth handoff.

 Why Entry Systems Matter More for Safety and Cost